prakharmrsl/easypcceo.github.io/pages/budget-pcs/how-to-build-a-cheap-gaming-pc.md

 [Matthew](https://twitter.com/matthanson45?lang=en){: target="_blank"} Hanson, TechRadar Computing Editor:
 ![Matthew](/img/roundup-contributors/matthew.jpg){: .img-right .img-small .circle}

-I think the best thing is to think carefully about what you want f rom your PC and set a budget.
+I think the best thing is to think carefully about what you want from your PC and set a budget.
 From there you can start planning a PC that doesn't go over budget, but won't let you down either.

 ### Summary: